 The Gothenburg Symphony Orchestra was founded in 1905 and currently consists of 109 musicians.
 The orchestra is based in Gothenburg Concert Hall – a gem of functionalism on Götaplatsen square that has enchanted music lovers since 1935.

-Wilhelm Stenhammar was the orchestra’s Chief Conductor from 1907 until 1922.
-He gave the Gothenburg Symphony Orchestra a strong Nordic profile and invited his colleagues Carl Nielsen and Jean Sibelius to collaborate with the orchestra.
-Under the leadership of Chief Conductor Neeme Järvi between 1982 and 2004, the Gothenburg Symphony Orchestra undertook a number of international tours and made a hundred or so album recordings while establishing itself as one of Europe’s foremost orchestras.
-In 1997 the Gothenburg Symphony Orchestra received the title of the National Orchestra of Sweden.
+Wilhelm Stenhammar was the orchestra’s chief conductor from 1907 to 1922.
+He gave the orchestra a strong Nordic profile and invited colleagues Carl Nielsen and Jean Sibelius to the orchestra.
+Under the direction of conductor Neeme Järvi from 1982-2004, the orchestra made a series of international tours as well as a hundred disc recordings and established themselves among Europe’s leading orchestras.
+In 1996, the Swedish Riksdag appointed the Gothenburg Symphony as Sweden’s National Orchestra.

 Touring the world